A third of English people say Scots bank notes are fake

 Market research firm Censuswide Scotland showed participants images of notes from the Bank of Scotland, Royal Bank of Scotland and Clydesdale Bank.

-Just over three quarters (76%) were unable to identify where the currency was from.
+Just over three quarters (76 per cent) were unable to identify where the currency was from.

-One in six (16%) believed the notes were now out of circulation and around one in 10 (12%) said they were unsure of the exchange rate between Scotland and England.
+One in six (16 per cent) believed the notes were now out of circulation and around one in 10 (12 per cent) said they were unsure of the exchange rate between Scotland and England.

 Read more: Why Scottish bank notes are not legal tender

-Royal Bank of Scotland notes were the least likely to be accepted by those surveyed with a fifth (21%) believing they were fake.
+Royal Bank of Scotland notes were the least likely to be accepted by those surveyed with a fifth (21 per cent) believing they were fake.

-A total of 17% thought Bank of Scotland notes to be fake, dropping to 16% for the Clydesdale Bank.
+A total of 17 per cent thought Bank of Scotland notes to be fake, dropping to 16 per cent for the Clydesdale Bank.

 Jordan Ferguson from Censuswide said: “We have seen the Scottish currency debate building a lot of momentum across the country, with celebrities and politicians raising questions around the acceptance of Scottish bank notes.